linear/linear/docs/API.md

 ## Authentication

+Right now we support personal API keys and OAuth2 authentication.

+### OAuth2

+If you're building an application for others to use, we recommend you use [OAuth2 authentication](GraphQL.md).

+### Personal API keys

-Right now we support personal API keys, which can be created in the [API settings](https://linear.app/settings/api).
+For personal scripts API keys are the easiest way to access the API.
+They can be created in the [API settings](https://linear.app/settings/api).
 To authenticate your requests, you need to pass the newly created key as an `Authorization` header:

 ```bash
 curl \